Azure/Industrial-IoT/docs/opc-publisher/readme.md

 > This feature is in preview

 You can now send HTTP requests to the publisher module http server at `https://localhost:8081`.
-The unsecure endpoint is mounted at `https://localhost:8080` for testing purpuses.
+The unsecure endpoint is mounted at `https://localhost:8080` for testing purposes.
 E.g. to get the swagger definition run:

 ```bash
 curl http://localhost:8080/swagger/v2/openapi.json
 ```

 To call the API you must authenticate to the [built in HTTP server](./transports.md#built-in-http-api-server) endpoint using an API Key.
-You can obtain the API key needed to authenticate from the publisher module twin. e.g., using the [AZ CLI](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-monitor-module-twins?view=iotedge-1.4#monitor-module-twins-in-azure-cli) tool you can run
+You can obtain the API key needed to authenticate from the publisher module twin. e.g., using the [AZ CLI](https://learn.microsoft.com/azure/iot-edge/how-to-monitor-module-twins?view=iotedge-1.4#monitor-module-twins-in-azure-cli) tool you can run

 ```bash
 az iot hub module-twin show -m publisher -n <hub name> -d <iotedgehubdev device name>